oz123/oz123.github.com/content/writings/2014/2014-10-24-salt-quick-tip---changing-passwords-on-multiple-clusters.markdown

 title: salt quick tip - changing passwords on multiple clusters
 author: Oz Nahum Tiram
 published: 2014-10-24
-tags: salt, linux, sudo
+tags: [salt, linux, sudo]
 public: yes
 chronological: yes
 kind: writing
 summary: Using salt stack to manage your own private cloud on clusters can ease your life.
-Here is how you can allow users to update their passwords on multiple Linux hosts.
+Here is how you can allow users to update their passwords on multipl Linux hosts.
 ---

 Salt is a configuration management system and a remote execution framework written